Bartvds/mocha-unfunk-reporter/README.md

 ## What?

-Unfunk-reporter is a minimal `spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display tricks, line overwrites, cursor tricks, escape codes or weird encodings.
+Unfunk-reporter is a minimal `spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, line overwrites, cursor tricks, escape codes or weird encodings.

 Main use-case is running mocha's node module embedded in external tools though IDE's like WebStorm or other basic consoles and low-tech buffered output.
 It works in all mocha node.js module flavors if you pass it to mocha as `reporter`.
 It could easily be adapted to alternate unfunky displays.